-You’ll love this though.
-Originally, I was going to add sprouted red rice to this.
-The rice didn’t cook.
-It boiled, and when we put the lid on to let it simmer, apparently it did noting.
+Fun story: originally, I was going to add sprouted red rice to these peppers, but the rice didn’t cook.
+It boiled, and when we put the lid on to let it simmer, apparently it did nothing.
 So the rice was hard and had to be left out.
 In the end, I think it worked out better.
 Remind me to tell you about how the stove exploded… I’ve been cooking on a portable induction hot-plate like item for weeks… Back to the recipe.

 More than anything, I was SOOOO thrilled and somewhat feeling proud that I had the kids eating OUT OF peppers!!!
 I asked them to try their first bite with the pepper itself, and as always, they were willing to go along with my crazy idea for a bite or two.
 Well, Kid Three and Kid Four loved the pepper bowl.
 Kid Two, not so much, as he’s very sensitive to spicy things.
 Either way, it was a total win, win, win, and they all went back for seconds, and they were super happy when I pulled out their favorite potato chips so they could eat it dip style if they wanted.

-For GAPs, use navy beans instead of black beans.
+For GAPs: Use navy beans instead of black beans.
 The flavor will change some, but still tasty.

 4 Organic Bell Peppers, red, orange, yellow, and green

 1 bunch Organic Green Onions, cut into small pieces

 2 cans Eden Organic Black Beans (15 ounces each, or use one 29 ounce can)